Tzfatilab/Telomere-Analyzer/README.md

 ### Instructions

-If workig on a Linux OS, use the *NanoTel* file to run the program, otherwise use *nanotel_old.R*.
+If workig on a Linux OS, use the *NanoTel* file to run the program, otherwise use *nanotel_old.R* from the v1.0.0-beta.
 The difference between the two is the use of parallel computing in the former which speeds up the computation process and is not currently supported by Windows.
 All other files for now are just a draft with remarks for future planning.
 Tests were done on Ubuntu operating system version 22.04.1.